V-Dang/covid_pipeline/README.md

     - Stores output (bool) as an XCOM
 3. (A) full_load_ts
     - Set the XCOM (start_date) as January 1, 2020
+    - If there is a param value for start_date, then use the param value instead
 3. (B) incremental_load_ts
     - Get the timestamp from the lastest modified file metadata
     - Set the XCOM (start_date) as the last_modified
         - *** 5 years will be subtracted from this to simulate incremental loading
+    - If there is a param value for start_date, then use the param value instead
 5. write_to_bucket
     - This is the final task that writes json files from the API to the S3 bucket.
     - Gets the list of dates between the start date and end date.
 These dates must be pendulum.datetime type and formatted as YYYY-MM-DD